-With God to guide her and complete trust in His goodness, Moriah may be able to do more than be a living testimony to God … she may be able to save Naaman’s life!
+With God to guide her, and complete trust in His goodness, Moriah may be able to be more than a living testimony to God … she may be able to save Naaman’s life!

 Through gorgeous illustrations and her storyteller’s charm, Iris Carignan brings this young servant girl to life in her children’s book Moriah’s Wings.

 While anyone who hears the biblical story will remember Naaman, the military captain plagued with leprosy, many gloss over the young servant girl who led Naaman to healing.
 This retelling of II Kings, chapter 5, is a beautiful reminder that God can use anyone, no matter their age or status, to work miracles in His people’s lives.